Ayushmandutta997/OPENCVPROJECTS/README.md

 The colours.csv file contains the name of different colours and their r,g,b values.
-So first of all whenever the mouse button is clicked at some part of flowers.jpg the decolour functions stores the B,G,R value in b,g,r variables then using this values i found the colour name whose r,g,b values have least difference as compared to that of r,g,b values of the clicked point and printed that colour name.
+So first of all whenever the mouse button is clicked at some part of flowers.jpg the decolour functions stores the B,G,R value in b,g,r variables then using this values i found the colour name whose r,g,b values have least difference as compared to that of r,g,b values of the clicked point and printed that colour name on a blank window.